 Allen is the Head of Seismology at UNAM university in Mexico, a world-leading research institute for seismology.
 Allen has been involved with Grillo since 2014 and helped design its current solutioon.
 Previous to Grillo, Allen had worked with the Quake Catcher Network initiative from Stanford University, deploying small seismometers to volunteers around the world for seismic analysis.

-Diego is a professor of seismology in Portland University, and also a member of the Shakealert committee for the US Pacific coast.
+Diego is a professor of seismology at the University of Oregon, and also a member of the Shakealert committee for the US Pacific coast.
 Diego brings experience of modern EEW practices including Machine Learning.